Cheapest way to heat a garage

 A tube heater is a very efficient way of heating up any space.
 They are electrically powered but have low energy usage when compared with other electric heaters.

 This 160W Tubular Heater will provide a safe, low level of heat output, as it has been designed for continuous operation, and has the ability to reach normal operating temperatures within a few minutes after the appliance is switched on.
-Based on the surrounding environment and ambient temperature, the heater may periodically cycle its heat output, to ensure the maximum permitted surface temperature is not exceeded.

 The cost to run